benmatela/PeopleApp/README.md

 2. Handle them via registered handlers

 This reduces tight coupling between layers and keeps business logic cleanly isolated.

+> Commands

+Commands are used to perform actions (create, update, delete).
+Each command has a corresponding handler that contains the business logic to perform the operation.

 Example Command: